veda.ng

 Consumers don't care when producers send messages.
 They just need to read from the same queue.
 This enables scalable, resilient systems.
 If a consumer is overloaded, messages pile up in the queue.
 When capacity increases, the consumer catches up.
 If a consumer crashes, messages wait in the queue until the consumer restarts.
 If a producer crashes, already-sent messages are safe in the queue.

 RabbitMQ, Kafka, and AWS SQS are popular message queues.
-They differ in guarantees, some ensure exactly-once delivery, some at-least-once.
+They differ in guarantees, some guarantee exactly-once delivery, some at-least-once.
 They differ in throughput and latency.
 But the concept is the same.
-Message queues are fundamental to building scalable, event-driven architectures.
+Message queues are core to building scalable, event-driven architectures.
 They're how asynchronous systems work at scale.